A Chicago Bachelor Party City Guide to Plan Your Weekend

 For the Water Lovers

 What could be better than boating with your best friends?
-Book seats on the famous architecture tour or rent your own electric boat.
+Book seats on aboard GetYourGuide's guided architecture cruise, or rent your own electric boat with Chicago Electric Boat Rentals.
 If you're looking for a boating party scene, drive over to Playpen, a breakwall-protected area on Lake Michigan that boasts impressive views of the surrounding skyline.
 Since Chicago is located on Lake Michigan, there are also two beaches your crew can enjoy: North Avenue Beach and Oak Street Beach.
-Lay out on the sand, play volleyball (or spikeball) and enjoy snacks from the nearby shacks.
+Lay out on the sand, play volleyball (or spike ball), and enjoy snacks from the nearby shacks.

 For the Party People

-When it comes to bars, Chicago has it all.
-If you like live music, there are country bars, blues clubs and alternative music venues all over the city.
-If you're more into sports bars, check out the assortment of places up in Wrigleyville, the different Bears-themed spots near Soldier field or the official Blackhawks bars.
-Pop into game-themed bars to play darts, ping pong or arcade classics.
-Or, take in views of the city from the various rooftop bars like London House, Cindy's or The J. Parker.
+Chicago has it all when it comes to bars.
+If you like live music, there are country bars, blues clubs, and alternative music venues all over the city.
+If you're more into sports bars, check out the assortment of places up in Wrigleyville, the different Bears-themed spots near Soldier Field, or the official Blackhawks bars.
+Pop into game-themed bars to play darts, ping pong, or arcade classics.
+Or, take in views of the city from the various rooftop bars like London House, Cindy's, or The J. Parker.
 All of these options are easily accessible by the L, the city's above-ground train system.
 Looking for something more interactive?
 Book a brewery tour or a trolley bar crawl—or check out popular craft cocktail spots.

 For the Golfers